abhijit-mitra/Competitive_Programming/README.md

-This module contains below things in Written in JavaScript and Python.
+This module contains below things Written in JavaScript and Python.
 Come fall in love with Programming.

 ## Competitive_Programming